Clausioporosis/Stroodle/README.md

 **Access via SSH:**
 To access the Debian 10 instance via SSH tools like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and [WinSCP](https://winscp.net/eng/download.php) can be used.
-To connect to said debain machines, use the right IP address and username (debian) of the instance and provide the private key file `private_ssh_key.ppk` you set up for bwCloud.
+To connect to said Debian machines, use the right IP address and username (debian) of the instance and provide the private key file `private_ssh_key.ppk` you set up for bwCloud.

 **Installing Docker and Docker Compose:**